bu-bioinfo/bf751/index.md

 ### Course Principles and Classroom Guidelines

-*This class approaches teaching science with a growth mindset.
-Rather than expecting you to memorize facts and answers we focus on building a toolkit of resources and knowledge that you can use to tackle research problems in the future.
+*Rather than expecting you to memorize facts and answers we focus on building a toolkit of resources and knowledge that you can use to tackle research problems in the future.
-*Sometimes there is not an obvious "right" answer - feeling the discomfort of that is normal.
+*Sometimes there is not an obvious "right" answer.
+The goal is not to find "THE ANSWER";
-The goal is not to find THE ANSWER - it is to gain a deeper understanding!
+it is to gain a deeper understanding!
-*It’s ok to make mistakes, so long as we are willing to take responsibility and dedicated to becoming better people and scientists.
+*It’s ok to make mistakes, so long as we are willing to take responsibility and be dedicated to becoming better people and scientists.

-Proposed classroom ground rules:
+Proposed classroom norms:
-* Listen actively - respect others when they are talking.
-* Speak from your own experience instead of generalizing ("I" instead of "they," "we," and "you")
-* Participate to the fullest of your ability - community growth depends on the inclusion of every individual voice.
-* Although no one experience or example will prove accurate 100% of the time, we will try to hear the truth in what is said instead of looking for exceptions to the case.
-* Assume everyone’s good intentions but also acknowledge the impact of saying something that hurts someone else, even if it is unintended.
-* Children and pets are welcome to attend on-line live sessions as long as you are considerate of other learners – I suggest keeping your microphone muted when not speaking to others to avoid outside noise for the rest of the class.
+(1) try you best
+(2) be respectful of others
+If you have these two things - everything else follows

 <a id="prerequisites">